krisnye/ion/docs/decisions.md

 We have to model intervals in order to accurately calculate type products.
 Individual constraints can handle +/- but they do not handle * and / operators.

+### Type inference on recursive functions?

+For now we will require returnType on directly recursive functions.
+Later when we bootstrap we should implement Hindley-Milner to determine recursive function types.